rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

-Comparing the three major pick-up time windows, a clear shift is visible from commuting-oriented activity in the residential districts of northern DC during the morning to tourism-oriented activity around the National Mall during the afternoon.
+Comparing the three major pick-up time windows, a clear shift is visible from commuting-oriented activity in the residential districts of northern D.C. during the morning to tourism-oriented activity around the National Mall during the afternoon.
 However, this does not mean that non-peak areas are inactive during off-peak hours.
-For example, the morning heatmap still shows light heat shades around the National Mall, and the afternoon heatmap confirms continued ride activity in northern DC.
-The night heatmap shows that overall bike activity gradually declines, but ridership remains visually noticeable around residential districts and metro stations.
+For example, the morning heatmap still shows light heat shades around the National Mall, and the afternoon heatmap confirms continued ride activity in northern D.C.
+The night heatmap shows that overall bike activity gradually declines, but ridership remains visually noticeable around residential districts and Metro stations.